kaustav-net/kaustav.net/resume.md

 * ### 10th Grade (Percentage: 87.125%) <br><sup>2009</sup>
 Birati High School (West Bengal Board of Secondary Education)

+# Achievements
+* Selected as the winner of On The Spot Award at TCS and got appreciation from the client for the excellent work done for them.
+* Was awarded the STAR performer of the batch in TCS Initial Learning Program.
+* I am a competent tier member of Microsoft (India) App Builders Club.
+* Was a Microsoft (India) Student Partner.
+* Was a Firefox Student Ambassador.

 # Personal Projects
-* ### AOSP for Snapdragon 210 and Snapdragon 410:
+* ### Port Latest Android and Linux to Beagleboard X15:
-    Modified and optimised android open source project (AOSP) for screenless device.
+    Ported AOSP (Android  9), Linux (version 4.19), HAL and U-Boot to Beagleboard X15 running TI AM5728.
-* ### Port Android Oreo to Beaglebone Black(In progress):
+* ### Port Android 8 to Beaglebone Black:
-    Port U-Boot, linux kernel, HAL and AOSP to Beaglebone black running TI AM335x.
+    Ported U-Boot, Linux kernel (version 4.14), HAL and AOSP (Android 8) to Beaglebone black running TI AM335x.
+* ### AOSP for Snapdragon 210:
+	Modified and optimised AOSP for screenless device.
-* ### First Traveller (Windows Phone app):
+* ### Speaking Horizon (Windows Phone app):
-    App created mainly using C# and XAML, to display detailed information about 100 million places across a wide range of categories, from the same database as Google Maps
+    A speech synthesizer app to make communication easier for the people who cannot talk.
+* ### Fit X (Android app):
+    Measures several fitness parameters using the device sensors and stores the fitness data to display fitness history report to the user.
 * ### Microsoft Azure Champion:
     Microsoft Azure Champion Certificate of Appreciation is awarded by Microsoft to the candidates in recognition for their passion and work towards successfully developing or hosting applications on Microsoft Windows Azure platform.
-* ### Fit X (Android app):
-    It is an Android app which measures several fitness parameters using the device sensors and store the fitness data to display fitness history report to the user.
-* ### Speaking Horizon (Windows 10 app):
-    This communication app is for the people who cannot talk.
-They can easily communicate with others by simply tapping buttons with phrases and words or typing lines.
-The app has some inbuilt commonly used phrases and words to communicate more easily.
-* ### Find My Place (Windows 10 app):
-    The Windows 10 app can give you details about any place in this world.
-This location-aware app is also voice enabled.
-You can get your current location by just simply tapping a button.